Quality & Trust / CBAM Support for EU Imports

 What to include in a CBAM-aware RFQ package

-This is the missing module on most competitor pages.
-A practical CBAM page should tell the buyer exactly what to name in the RFQ instead of stopping at policy definitions.
+A practical CBAM support page should tell the buyer exactly what to name in the RFQ instead of stopping at policy definitions.

 RFQ field Why it matters